Throwzone Academy is pleased to announce our 14th Annual Summer Baseball Training Program!

 Each day, the camp will be a 2 hour and 30 minute workout with individual attention given to building up core strength and beginning arm care as well as movement patterns that will precede the camp.

 COST FOR EACH OF THE WEEKS:

 2 weeks: $ 389

 3 weeks: $ 549

 4 weeks: $ 695

 Due to the individual nature of our summer training program, we will be offering ONLY 12 spots per class.
-As it stands right now, there are already 11 spots taken for the 24 total spots available in both the AM and PM programs.
-We’re almost halfway full!
+As it stands right now, there are already 7 spots taken out of the 24 total spots available in both the AM and PM programs.
 This means it’s urgent you register as soon as possible.
 Due to social distancing, once all those slots are taken up then registration will be shut down.

 The first clients to contact me will be allowed into the class.
 A $100 deposit is required to hold a spot with the remaining fees due the first day of camp.
 Camp registration forms will be emailed to you after your confirmation.